The moduli space of cubic threefolds with a non-Eckardt type involution via intermediate Jacobians: Introduction

 We also prove that the infinitesimal Torelli theorem holds for $\calP:\calM \rightarrow \calA_3^{(1,2,2)}$ over an open subset $\calM_0\subset \calM$ (this is analogous to the situation for the moduli space of smooth curves of genus greater than $2$, where the infinitesimal Torelli theorem holds for the non-hyperelliptic locus; see~Remark \ref{M0hyperelliptic}).

 \begin{proposition}[Infinitesimal Torelli for cubic threefolds with a non-Eckardt type involution; Proposition \ref{inftorelli}] Let $\calM_0\subset \calM$ be the open subset described in \S\ref{inftorellinonEc}.
 The differential $d\calP$ of the period map $\calP$ is an isomorphism at every point of $\calM_0\subset \calM$.
-Combing this with Theorem \ref{main}, $\calP|_{\calM_0}:\calM_0\rightarrow \calA_3^{(1,2,2)}$ is an open embedding. \end{proposition}
+Combining this with Theorem \ref{main}, $\calP|_{\calM_0}:\calM_0\rightarrow \calA_3^{(1,2,2)}$ is an open embedding. \end{proposition}

 The strategy for proving the global Torelli theorem for the period map $\calP$ is similar to that in \cite{MR4313238}.
 Specifically, we project $(X,\tau)$ from the pointwise fixed line $L\subset X$ to realize the invariant part $JX^\tau\subset JX$ as a Prym variety.
 In particular, we show that $JX^\tau$ is isomorphic to the dual abelian variety of the Prym variety $P(\widetilde{C},C)$ of a double cover $\pi:\widetilde{C}\rightarrow C$ of a genus $1$ curve $C$ branched in six points (see Theorem \ref{inv/antiinv part1}).
 The crucial element in the proof is the description of Prym varieties for (pseudo-)double covers of stable curves given in \cite{MR472843}.
-The associated Prym map
+The associated Prym map (recall that $\calR_{g,2n}$ is the moduli space of double covers of smooth genus $g$ curves branched in $2n$ distinct points)

-is known to be injective (cf.~ \cite{MR4156417} and \cite{NO_torelli}), allowing us to recover $\pi:\widetilde{C}\rightarrow C$ from $JX^\tau$.
+is known to be injective (cf.~ \cite{MR4156417} or \cite{NO_torelli}), allowing us to recover $\pi:\widetilde{C}\rightarrow C$ from $JX^\tau$.
 We then apply the reconstruction result in \cite{MR1786479} (see also \cite{MR2123232}) to prove Theorem \ref{main}, noting that the line bundle $\calL$ associated with the double cover $\pi$ allows one to embed $C$ into $\bP^2$ as a plane cubic (cf.~Proposition \ref{thetachar}).